Time: 9:30am - 12:00pm

 Beverley Haywood

-Beverley Haywood is NAHT Regional Head, Eastern Region.
-Having originally qualified as a solicitor she has since worked in HR in various sectors for over 20 years; including the educational sector, the emergency services and private industry.
-She is also a Governor and board member within a MAT.
+Beverley Haywood is NAHT Head of Eastern region.
+Having originally qualified as a solicitor she has since worked in HR in various sectors for over 20 years; including the education sector, the emergency services and private industry.
+Beverley is also a member of a MAT Board.